 Ziyi (pronounced “Zee”) is our new Membership Account Executive.
 Ziyi holds a Bachelor of Commerce from Memorial University with additional experience from China and Italy.
 Responsible for the recruitment of new business members, Ziyi energetically provides support for new members, aiding in their integration with the Board of Trade’s many programs and services.
 He loves to meet with business, listen and brainstorm together on ways the Board can help them grow.
 Ziyi seeks to celebrate the success of our members as well and always welcomes members’ exciting news.
 If you want to spread your message via our channels, make sure to drop Ziyi an email!
 Outside our office, you might find Ziyi is flying to his next destination, having a time at local restaurants, and performing around the city.

 p.
 726-2961, ext.
 209

-As the Manager of Labour Market Initiatives, Brendan Hagerty, is responsible for connecting enterprises with business development initiatives, partnerships, and screened, ready to hire talent.
+As our Manager of Labour Market Initiatives, Brendan Hagerty, is responsible for connecting enterprises with business development initiatives, partnerships, and screened, ready to hire talent.
 He manages The Connector program which is offered through the St. John’s Board of Trade, the Greater Corner Brook Board of Trade and the Exploits Regional Chamber of Commerce.
 The Connector Program is a simple, yet highly effective networking initiative that connects business leaders with skilled local individuals looking to establish and grow their professional network.
 Brendan, along with the Labrador committee, will offer members opportunities to expand their knowledge and gain insightful awareness of the procurement process in the supply chain of resource development companies.
-He will also help members become familiar with practical labour market resources offered by stakeholder groups on recruitment and retention of employees.
+He will also help members become familiar with practical labour market resources offered by stakeholder groups on the recruitment and retention of employees.